JacquelynGarcia/DSC180A-Methodology-4/index.md

 ---

 ## **What is a potential change you’d make to the approach taken in your current Quarter 1 Project?**
 A potential change I would make to my Quarter 1 approach is dedicating more time early on to reading research and information on existing methodologies before committing to a final pipeline design.
 Since I plan to build an agentic system for detecting missing context and I have never built an agent before I believe that having a stronger theoretical foundation will make a huge difference.
 If I had adopted this mindset earlier in Quarter 1, I would have been more intentional about understanding the prior work.
-I plan to proactively read research so that I can begin Quarter 2 a stronger foundation.
+I plan to proactively read research so that I can begin Quarter 2 with a stronger foundation.

 ---